Prince (musician): 1984–1987: Purple Rain, Around the World in a Day, and Parade

 In 1984, pop artist Andy Warhol created the painting Orange Prince.
 Warhol was fascinated by Prince and ultimately created a total of twelve unique paintings of him in different colorways, all of which were kept in Warhol's personal collection.
 Four of these paintings are now in the collection of The Andy Warhol Museum in Pittsburgh.
-In November 1984, Vanity Fair published Warhol's portrait to accompany the article Purple Fame by Tristan Fox, and claimed that Warhol's silkscreen image of Prince with its pop colors captured the recording artist "at the height of his powers".
+In November 1984, Vanity Fair published Warhol's portrait to accompany the article Purple Fame by Tristan Fox, and said that Warhol's silkscreen image of Prince with its pop colors captured Prince "at the height of his powers".